-- It saves time: One of the biggest benefits of an unlimited PTO plan is the reduction in administrative time.
-While unlimited PTO still requires a notification and approval process, managers and HR staff no longer have to monitor hours of sick time, bereavement leave, jury duty, etc. Ask.com, a company with this policy in place, calculated that its unlimited vacation policy saves 52 hours a year in administrative time.
+- Saves time: One of the biggest benefits of an unlimited PTO plan is the reduction in administrative time.
+While unlimited PTO still requires a notification and approval process, managers and HR staff no longer need to monitor and track hours for a range of reasons, such as sick time, bereavement leave, jury duty, etc.

-- It saves money: Surprisingly, unlimited PTO can also save money.
+- Cuts costs: Surprisingly, unlimited PTO can also save money.
 Employers with this policy generally do not have to pay employees for unused time at the end of the year — or at the end of employment — because there is no set bank of unused hours.
 (There are exceptions.
 See cons for details.)

-- It can ease some compliance concerns: On the state and local level, governments have passed their own laws giving employees greater leave rights than federal laws.
-Depending on the business location, employees may be guaranteed time off to attend school activities, go out to vote or even accompany a relative to a medical appointment.
-Unlimited PTO gives employers peace of mind that they are complying with these laws allowing employees to attend certain activities.
-Employees are in charge of their hours so they can take off the time they need.
+- Supports compliance: Many state and local laws give employees greater leave rights than federal laws.
+Depending on your business location, these laws may require time off to attend school activities, to vote or to accompany a relative to a medical appointment.
+Unlimited PTO allows employees to address these activities as they arise – and for your business to maintain compliance.

-While it’s clear there is an upside to an unlimited PTO policy, it also comes with potential downsides:
+While there are many advantages to an unlimited PTO policy, it also comes with potential downsides:

-- It’s not for everyone: An unlimited PTO policy may not work for certain positions within a company.
+- Not applicable to all positions: An unlimited PTO policy may not work for certain positions or work environments.
 Some workers need to be on-site to assist customers or operate machinery, for instance.
 Additionally, you need to think about how you will manage unlimited PTO for hourly, non-exempt workers.
-If you can’t grant unlimited PTO to all employees, it’s likely best not to implement the policy.
+If you can’t grant unlimited PTO to all employees, it’s best not to implement the policy.

-- It doesn’t negate the need to monitor FMLA: Under the Family and Medical Leave Act (FMLA), certain employers are required to provide up to 12 weeks unpaid leave to eligible employees.
+- Doesn’t eliminate FMLA responsibilities: Under the Family and Medical Leave Act (FMLA), certain employers must provide up to 12 weeks unpaid leave to eligible employees.
 If you have an unlimited paid time off plan, you need to determine if FMLA leave is paid or unpaid.
-And regardless, employers are required to complete all necessary paperwork, track FMLA time and meet other legal requirements.
+And regardless, you must complete all necessary paperwork, track FMLA time and meet other legal requirements.